 How long will it take?

-Everyone’s circumstances are unique to them.
-The length of time counseling can take to allow you to accomplish your goals will depend on a variety of factors.
+The famous, “It depends” answer that Psychologists love to give can be inserted here.
+While everyone’s circumstances are unique to them, the length of time counseling can take to allow you to accomplish your goals will depend on a variety of factors.
 To learn more, contact me for your free 15-minute consultation.

 I want to get the most out of therapy.
 What can I do to help?

 I am so glad you are committed to getting the most out of your sessions.
 Your active participation and dedication will be crucial to your success.